Special programme for RLUS students:

 - build verbal nouns, diminutive-hypocoristic forms of nouns, adjectives and adverbs.

 We will also use the materials of the Unified State Exam in Russian language to give the students the possibility to evaluate their level in comparison with the requirements expected of Russian high-school graduates.

 - Russian orthography and punctuation

-This part of the programme is for students who aim to avoid mistakes in their writing.
+This part of the program is for students who aim to avoid mistakes in their writing.
 We will help students to form “grammar vigilance” and achieve grammatical competence in their writing.

 Students will know the fundamental rules of Russian orthography and punctuation, and these rules will help them avoid making careless errors in essays.
-The students will achieve automaticity in writing “difficult” words and the use of punctuation.
+Students will learn to write ‘difficult’ words and to use punctuation automatically.

 - The Syntax of complex sentences.
 The use of punctuation marks in complex sentences.

 Bilingual students will examine the functional styles of Russian language: conversational, official, journalistic, and scientific-journalistic.

 This part of the program will allow students to explore, step by step, the specifics of each functional style.
 Texts for analysis and creative tasks will be used to recognize the style.
 The tasks include exercises on lexis, grammar, speaking and writing.